The Town Hall (New York City): Design

-Façade
+Facade

-The main elevation of the façade, facing south on 43rd Street, is clad in brown brick with Flemish bond and is divided into three horizontal sections.
+The main elevation of the facade, facing south on 43rd Street, is clad in brown brick with Flemish bond and is divided into three horizontal sections.
 The openings have limestone trim around them.
-Generally, the façade is nine bays wide and is designed to appear as a four-story structure.
-When it was completed, Town Hall's façade complemented the Georgian façade of Stephen Sondheim Theatre immediately across the street.
+Generally, the facade is nine bays wide and is designed to appear as a four-story structure.
+When it was completed, Town Hall's facade complemented the Georgian facade of the Stephen Sondheim Theatre immediately across the street.

 The western elevation abuts an adjacent four-story building, which was formerly an annex of Town Hall and retains a connection at a single story.
 The eastern elevation is clad with common brick and originally was not visible from the street, but the site immediately to the east was redeveloped in the 1970s with an office building, which is set back from the curb.
 The northern elevation is not visible from the street since it faces another building.

 Base

-The first-story façade contains a blind arcade with seven arches containing double doors.
+The first-story facade contains a blind arcade with seven arches containing double doors.
 The westernmost door leads to the upper story, the five center doors lead to the theater, and the easternmost door leads to the box office.
 The arches are accessed by either one or two steps, since the eastern section of the site is higher than the western section.
 Fluted limestone pilasters flank the doors.
 Each double door has wooden frames and glass panes, above which are multi-pane transom windows.
 Each doorway has a limestone tympanum above it, as well as a lunette window with a keystone.
-The extreme ends of the façade, on either side of the blind arcade, contain metal double doors that lead to The Town Hall's backstage hallways.
+The extreme ends of the facade, on either side of the blind arcade, contain metal double doors that lead to The Town Hall's backstage hallways.
 Above each of these end doors is a splayed brick lintel and a wood-framed sash window.

 Five of the arched openings have steel-and-glass canopies above them.
-The canopies are cantilevered from steel rods that extend diagonally from the façade.
+The canopies are cantilevered from steel rods that extend diagonally from the facade.
 There are three such canopies: one above each outermost arch and one above the center three doorways.
 Underneath each canopy are spherical lamps, with glass shades at the edges of the canopy.
 The centers of the canopies' undersides have large spherical lamps, which are surrounded by smaller spheres.
 A Greek key band course runs above the mezzanine.